visit-dav/visit/src/doc/tutorials/Aneurysm.rst

 First, we need to set our query options to use timestep as the independent variable for our query.

-1. Got to *Controls->Query over time options*.
+1. Go to *Controls->Query over time options*.
 2. Select *Timestep*.
 3. Click *Apply* and *Dismiss*.

 .. figure:: images/Aneurysm-QueryOverTimeAttributes.png

-   The query over time attributes window.
+   The QueryOverTime attributes window.

 Now we can execute the *Max* query on all of our time steps and collect the results into a curve.